ycpcs/cs481-fall2020-RT/assign/assign04.md

 # Submitting

-Post you model to your team's Google Drive and email your model to your instructors.
+Post you model to your team's folder on the project's Google Drive and email your model to your instructors.